Updated May 22, 2023

-International Market Entry Strategies – In the past two decades globalization has become the norm and companies have realized that to grow big, it would be futile to look at an inward-looking policy but needs to explore international market definition.
+International Market Entry Strategies – Globalization has become the norm in the past two decades.
+Companies have realized that it would be futile to look inward-looking policies to grow big but needs to explore international market definition.

-According to Lauren Maillian Bias, CEO of Luxury Market Branding, a strategic marketing, and branding consultancy, it is very important to understand the specific country’s culture, customs, needs and unspoken rules before entering in that international marketing concepts.
+According to Lauren Maillian Bias, CEO of Luxury Market Branding, strategic marketing, and Branding consultancy, it is essential to understand the specific country’s culture, customs, needs, and unspoken rules before entering into that international marketing concept.

-Otherwise, the company could face setbacks, face even legal issues and subsequently lose all the investments and make the effort go to waste.
-The Vodafone tax issue in India, Amway’s troubles with regulatory issues related to network marketing, so also Coca Cola’s environmental issues in India.
+Otherwise, the company could face setbacks, even legal issues, lose all the investments, and make an effort to go to waste.
+The Vodafone tax issue in India, Amway’s troubles with regulatory issues related to network marketing, and Coca-Cola’s environmental issues in India.

-Lauren Maillian Bias pointed out that there are five things to be taken care off before exploring the international market definition and most of them have nothing to do with the market but understanding the society, conventions, traditions, manners, and customs.
+Lauren Maillian Bias pointed out five things to be considered before exploring the international market definition.
+Most have nothing to do with the market but understanding the society, conventions, traditions, manners, and customs.

-Each country has its own culture and tradition and as a foreigner, you have to accept and give due respect to it.
-It extends from the way you greet someone, holding business meetings, eating etiquette, even shaking hands or greeting by bringing two hands together as in Indian Namaste.
-In Japan, you may have to slightly bow down to show respect.
-Understanding such cultural differences and appreciating them is very important to establish long-term relationships.
+Each country has its own culture and tradition, and as a foreigner, you have to accept and give due respect to it.
+It extends from greeting someone, holding business meetings, eating etiquette, and even shaking hands or greeting by bringing two hands together, as in Indian Namaste.
+In Japan, you may have to bow down to show respect slightly.
+Understanding and appreciating such cultural differences is very important to establish long-term relationships.

-In the USA, the greeting is mostly by handshake but in other cultures, it could be a warm hug, bow, kiss on the cheek and so on.
+In the USA, the greeting is mostly by handshake, but in other cultures, it could be a warm hug, bow, kiss on the cheek, etc.

-Care must be taken to use the appropriate salutation when meeting them as it can hurt their sentiments.
-Half of doing business in an international market entry strategies is about understanding their history, culture and getting familiar with them, marketing experts said.
+Care must be taken to use the appropriate salutation when meeting them, as it can hurt their sentiments.
+Marketing experts said that half of doing business in an international market entry strategy is about understanding their history and culture and getting familiar with them.

-Cultural sensitivity is driven by two factor- empathy and objectivity.
+Cultural sensitivity is driven by two factors- empathy and objectivity.
 Having empathy means your ability to recognize and accept differences that manifest in social situations.
-There is a popular saying when in Rome do as the Romans do.
-Not properly understanding the cultural, language differences, linguistic differences can result in your branding exercise backfiring totally.
+There is a famous saying when in Rome, do as the Romans do.
+Not correctly understanding the cultural, language, and linguistic differences can result in your branding exercise backfiring.

-One has to be careful with the language and small mistakes can harm relationships.
-One must be careful of the masculine and feminine genders.
-‘The’ in French is either ‘le’ (masculine) and ‘la’ feminine.
-If there is a slip-up and use la for le by mistake, it could be interpreted as ignorance or inexperience on your part and thus harm business negotiations.
+One must be careful with the language; small mistakes can harm relationships.
+One must be cautious of the masculine and feminine genders.
+‘The’ in French is either ‘le’ (masculine) or ‘la’ feminine.
+If there is a slip-up and you use la for le by mistake, it could be interpreted as ignorance or inexperience on your part and thus harm business negotiations.

-In business negotiations too, there are cultural differences.
-In Japan, it is offensive to say ‘no’ but in the US every negotiation is about reaching a conclusion- yes or no.
+In business negotiations, too, there are cultural differences.
+In Japan, it is offensive to say ‘no,’ but in the US, every negotiation is about concluding- yes or no.

 Understand currency fluctuations

 In the domestic market, it is mainly demand, supply, and competition from other firms in the industry that matters most.
-However, when doing business in other countries, you must have a detailed analysis of currency movements, historical trends and be able to predict its behavior.
-Contracts are negotiated months in advance and in between currency exchange values may have changed which may be adverse in your deal.
+However, when doing business in other countries, you must have a detailed analysis of currency movements and historical trends and be able to predict their behavior.
+Contracts are negotiated months in advance, and currency exchange values may change in between, adversely affecting your deal.
 It is better to lock in currency rates and delivery dates and avoid speculation.
 There are now commodity exchanges where exporters and those doing overseas business can hedge their risk in various currencies.
-Software, pharma, manufacturing, agro-products are all susceptible to currency risk.
+Software, pharma, manufacturing, and agro-products are all susceptible to currency risk.

 Understanding laws and conventions

-It is very important to understand a country’s constitution, laws regarding the industry, business and international relations.
-Laws could differ from country to country, province to province and law of contract, company laws and industrial laws could have subtle differences and hence care should be taken from the inception stage when the company is incorporated.
-Tax laws have to be complied with and failure to do so could have serious financial ramifications.
+Understanding a country’s constitution and laws regarding the industry, business, and international relations is very important.
+Laws could differ from country to country, province to province, and the law of contract, company laws, and industrial laws could have subtle differences hence should be taken from the inception stage when the company is incorporated.
+Tax laws must be complied with, and failure to do so could have serious financial ramifications.

 It is better to have local attorneys to provide legal counsel.
 It could help a new entrepreneur from overseas to navigate any unforeseen obstacles and explain all contract provisions and terminology.
-It I important to understand the laws and legalese of the jurisdiction that governs your contract before it becomes legally binding.
+Before your contract becomes legally binding, it is critical that you grasp the laws and legalese of the country that regulates it.

-It is often a good exercise to understand what the competitors have done in terms of marketing strategy, distribution and what target audience or demographics they have catered to.
-What are the obstacles they faced, how much market share have they got, how they go it?
+It is often an excellent exercise to understand what the competitors have done regarding marketing strategy, distribution, and what target audience or demographics they have catered to.
+What obstacles do they face, how much market share do they have, and how do they go about it?

 Test the waters before entering the international market entry strategies

-Understanding the cultural differences and tradition also means understanding the demographics of the nation- the age groups, jobs, religion, income and social status of target category, and tuning the strategies appropriately.
+Understanding the cultural differences and traditions also means understanding the demographics of the nation- the age groups, jobs, religion, income, and social status of the target category, and tuning the strategies appropriately.

-For a company or entrepreneur wishing to do business abroad, there are international market meaning several options- one is to manufacture in own country and export, sell to a third party and export, contract manufacturing, franchising, manufacturing abroad and through joint ventures
+For a company or entrepreneur wishing to do business abroad, international markets mean several options- one is to manufacture in own country and export, sell to a third party, and export, contract manufacturing, franchising, manufacturing abroad, and through joint ventures.

-Each has its own advantage and disadvantages.
-Indirect export by production in the home country, the efficiency of production, inflation, cost of production, raw materials, quality of the product will have a bearing on the success of the product in international market entry strategies.
+Each has its advantage and disadvantages.
+Indirect export by production in the home country, the efficiency of production, inflation, cost of production, raw materials, and product quality will have a bearing on the product’s success in international market entry strategies.
 The fluctuation in the currency will have an impact on the profitability of export operations.
 The product has to conform to safety standards and other quality parameters set in the exporting nation.

-Some companies use third-party marketing agencies to export to other countries- where it is easier to get the thing done as marketing and logistics part is handled by a company having expertise in the country and industry but margins would be affected as it has to be shared with the marketing agency.
+Some companies use third-party marketing agencies to export to other countries- where it is easier to get the thing done as the marketing and logistics part is handled by a company having expertise in the country and industry.
+Still, margins would be affected as it has to be shared with the marketing agency.

-Some companies provide a license in a foreign country to produce their product for which they get the royalty.
-Franchising is also another form of licensing whereby the brand name, logo and products are sold by the franchise upon a lump sum payment made to the brand owner.
-MacDonalds, KFC, Star Bucks and several food chains use the franchising route to gain international market definition access.
+Some companies provide a license in a foreign country to produce their product, for which they get a royalty.
+Franchising is another form of licensing whereby the franchise sells the brand name, logo, and products upon a lump sum payment to the brand owner.
+MacDonalds, KFC, Star Bucks, and several food chains use the franchising route to gain international market definition access.

-Some companies adopt contract manufacturing by tying up with a manufacturer in a foreign country and it will be sold under the exporting company’s brand name.
-Bata shoe company gives the design too small units in target countries for making their shoes and accessories that are then sold under the Bata brand name.
-Now that China has become the manufacturing hub of the world, apart from Thailand, Taiwan, and South Korea, most manufacturing takes place in these countries either in the free trade zone or otherwise and subsequently shipped to other consuming countries.
+Some companies adopt contract manufacturing by tying up with a manufacturer in a foreign country, and it will be sold under the exporting company’s brand name.
+Bata shoe company gives the design to minor units in target countries for making their shoes and accessories sold under the Bata brand name.
+Now that China has become the world’s manufacturing hub, apart from Thailand, Taiwan, and South Korea, most manufacturing takes place in these countries either in the free trade zone or otherwise and subsequently shipped to other consuming countries.

-Some companies take the risk of manufacturing abroad by setting up their own unit or taking over an existing one.
-Tata’s acquisition of Jaguar of UK is a recent example.
+Some companies take the risk of manufacturing abroad by setting up their unit or taking over an existing one.
+Tata’s acquisition of Jaguar in the UK is a recent example.
 Or Apollo setting up the manufacturing unit in Germany or Ford setting up manufacturing in Chennai in Tamil Nadu State are all examples of manufacturing in overseas countries.
-Such operations entail huge investment, compliance with laws and taxation issues.
-However, in some countries, state governments and federal governments invite foreign investment in manufacturing as it can boost employment, income, enable technological know-how and rapid growth of the economy especially if local savings and investment potential is low.
+Such operations entail huge investments, compliance with laws, and taxation issues.
+However, in some countries, state and federal governments invite foreign investment in manufacturing as it can boost employment and income, enable technological know-how, and rapid growth of the economy, especially if local savings and investment potential are low.

-In international marketing concepts some countries especially in the Gulf region, overseas investment is allowed only as joint ventures between a local industrialist and overseas companies.
-Share pattern could be in 50:50 55: 45 or any other proportion.
-Care must be taken in choosing the joint venture partner overseas- their expertise in the industry, knowledge, and awareness of the market, their previous track record, financial standing and among other factors have to be assessed before signing the JV.
-However, most countries have now set up free trade zones where it is tax-free and 100% foreign investment is allowed.
-Free Trade Zones are basically meant for export-oriented units and generate foreign exchange and local employment.
-India, China, Dubai, Malaysia, Vietnam have all set up free trade zones to attract new overseas investment.
+In international marketing concepts in some countries, especially in the Gulf region, overseas investment is allowed only as joint ventures between local industrialists and overseas companies.
+The sharing pattern could be 50:50 55: 45, or any other proportion.
+Choosing the right joint venture partner overseas is crucial, as it requires assessing various factors such as their expertise in the industry, knowledge and awareness of the market, previous track record, financial standing, and more.
+However, most countries have now set up free trade zones that are tax-free and allow 100% foreign investment.
+Free Trade Zones are designated for export-oriented units aimed at generating foreign exchange and local employment.
+India, China, Dubai, Malaysia, and Vietnam have set free trade zones to attract new overseas investment.

 Some branding mistakes that proved costly

-In the earlier part of the article, the importance of understanding customs and traditions of the host country was emphasized.
+The article emphasized the importance of understanding the customs and traditions of the host country in its earlier part.
 Here are some most popular blunders in branding committed globally.

-- Braniff International translated a slogan ‘Fly in Leather’ into Spanish but it meant ‘Fly Naked’
+- Braniff International translated the slogan ‘Fly in Leather’ into Spanish, but it meant ‘Fly Naked.’

 - Mercedes Benz marketed their Benzi car in China.
 There Benzi means a rush to die.

-- Vicks faced trouble with its brand in Germany as V is pronounced ‘f’ in Germany making it a slang for sexual intercourse.
+- Vicks faced trouble with its brand in Germany as V is pronounced ‘f’ in Germany, making it slang for sexual intercourse.

-- Chevrolet’s Nova when translated in Spanish meant ‘Won’t Go’.
+- When translated into Spanish, Chevrolet’s Nova meant ‘Won’t Go.’

 Branding blunders can turn out to be costly in the long run.